 Walmart's cheapest 50-inch 4K UHD TV

 The Sceptre U515CV is a big hit with Walmart customers.
-It's often billed as "the cheapest 50in 4K UHD TV" on the market and it gets you a 4K UHD picture for a crazy-low price of $199.99 (currently reduced from $279.99).
+It's often billed as "the cheapest 50-inch 4K UHD TV" on the market and it gets you a 4K UHD picture for just $199.

 You'll need to accept a couple of compromises.
 Firstly, this is not a smart TV.
 Yes, you can connect your smartphone or tablet to the Mobile High-Definition Link (MHL) port, but it's not as slick as having the apps on the set itself.